coral/freemote/README.md

 | 0x024600 | Focus In?
 Up    |
 | 0x024520 | Focus Out?
 Down |
 | 0x024400 | Focus Out?
 Up   |

+It must go through the sequence of "Half down -> Fully down -> Half up -> Fully up", otherwise the camera will be stuck in an inoperable state.

 #### Answers from camera (RemoteCommand 0xFF02)